silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: pre}

-   2. Add the fully qualifiied path to the `terraform.tfstate` file that holds your Terraform infrastructure information.
+   2. Add the fully qualified path to the `terraform.tfstate` file that holds your Terraform infrastructure information.
       ```
       [TFSTATE]
       TFSTATE_FILE = <terraform_project_path>/terraform.tfstate